Elementary Education - Certification, Master of Education

 - Prerequisites (completed prior to enrolling in the program)

-- College Algebra or an approved math course with a minimum grade of C
+- ENG 101 & ENG 102, or ENG 105 (or equivalent) with a minimum cumulative English GPA of 3.0, 2.
+College Algebra or an approved math course with a minimum grade of C

 - IVP Fingerprint Clearance Card